πŸ† WINNER · NYAS Junior Academy 2026

 DetectorSensitivityFalse-positive rateNotes

-v1: Energy spike + ZCR (deprecated)13.8%0.0%Original heuristic.
+WASM v1: Energy spike + ZCR (deprecated)13.8%0.0%Original heuristic.

-v2: Spike + ZCR + first-order high-pass spectral check20.7%0.0%Currently deployed. +50% relative recall, zero specificity loss.
+WASM v2: Spike + ZCR + first-order high-pass spectral check20.7%0.0%Currently shipping in production WASM. +50% relative recall, zero specificity loss.

 Voice quality (vowel-a) grouped by COVID status